 Enhancing water supply and quality

-- Took a lead role in identifying costs of compliance with new regional water quality standards, to make sure regulators understand the cost burdens on farmers and ranchers.
+- Took the lead in identifying costs of compliance with new regional water-quality standards, to help regulators understand the impact on farmers and ranchers.

 - Engaged actively in the work of an expert panel that assessed existing agricultural nitrate-control programs and developed regulatory recommendations that would be less onerous while protecting water quality.